-During each 9-week/quarter there will be an All A's, A Average, and A & B honor roll.
-To be eligible students in grades 7 - 12 must be enrolled in 7 academic classes.
+During each semester there will be an All A's, A Average, and A & B honor roll.
+To be eligible students in grades 7 - 12 must be enrolled in 7 periods..
 Grades from all classes completed will count towards honor roll determination.
-All grades must be an 86 or above to qualify for the honor roll.

-All A's Honor Roll - Student has earned an A in every class.
-A Average Honor Roll - Grades from all classes average 93% or more A & B Honor Roll - All grades are either an A or a B
+- All A's Honor Roll Student has earned an A in every class. - A Average Honor Roll Grades from all classes average 93% or more - A & B Honor Roll All grades are either an A or a B